Postgraduate Course: Elementary Latin (PG) 1 (PGHC11086)

 On completion of this course, the student will be able to:

-- recognise and understand basic Latin syntactical constructions;
+- demonstrate, by way of coursework and examination as required, that they can recognise and understand basic Latin syntactical constructions;

-- translate short extracts from Latin into English;
+- demonstrate, by way of coursework and examination as required, that they can translate short extracts from Latin into English;

-- analyse and reflect critically upon the Latin language and upon scholarly and conceptual discussions about approaches to the language.
+- demonstrate in class discussion an ability to analyse and reflect critically upon the Latin language and upon scholarly and conceptual discussions about approaches to the language.

 |Students will require a Latin/English Dictionary|